faroit/keras/README.md

 # Keras-docs

+> versions only exist to force PyPI users to upgrade.
+They are not meaningful.
+You should be constantly synced to master.

-this repository hosts older versions of [keras](http://keras.io) documentations useful if you need to look up the API for an specfific version:
+If this is not how you work, you will find this repository useful.
+It hosts older versions of [keras](http://keras.io) documentations useful if you need to look up the API for an specfific version:

 * [2.0.4](https://faroit.github.io/keras-docs/2.0.4/)
 * [2.0.3](https://faroit.github.io/keras-docs/2.0.3/)